 The best known attraction in St. Louis is, hands down, the Gateway Arch.
 And no matter what people say, you don’t have to be a tourist to go visit it.
 Kids love seeing the Arch up close–its just so…dang…big.

-The Gateway Arch is part of the Jefferson National Expansion Memorial, which makes it a National Park.
-It’s been there since the 1965 and it’s 630 feet tall and 630 feet wide with about 190 tons of stainless steel.
+The Arch has been here since the 1965 and it’s 630 feet tall and 630 feet wide with about 190 tons of stainless steel.
 And yes, it does sway in the wind.
 But just a little bit.

 Arch Construction Disruption!

 The Arch grounds, excuse me, the Gateway Arch National Park, just completed a big overhaul of the entire park.
 It’s be plaguing visits for YEARS but lucky you–it’s done!
 We now have a new museum, new landscaping and a new front door for our beloved Arch.
 The new museum opens to the public on July 3.

 The old parking garage to the north of the Arch has been torn down to make room for more green space and cool park features.
 You now need to park downtown.
 I did the math once, and the length of your walk is the same if you park at the Stadium East garage.
 So no biggie.

 Right now, until June 30, 2018, children are free to enter the Arch and adult “entry only” tickets are only $3.
 This fee is expected to drop on July 3 when the museum reopens.
 The Museum under the Arch will be free.

 You will need a ticket to ride the tram to the top of the Arch.
 These tickets are $13 for adults, $10 for kids 3 to 15 and $10 for people with an America the Beautiful Pass.

 Yes, there are coupons available for a discount off kids tram tickets!
 Kids are anyone under 15, and children 2 and under are always free.